-|Degree Level||None required, associate's degree can be helpful|
+|Degree Level||None; associate's degree can be helpful|

 |Training||EMT, paramedic training|

-|Certification and Licensure||Required; certification via the National Registry of Emergency Medical Technicians, license requirements vary by state|
+|Certification and Licensure||Required certification via the National Registry of Emergency Medical Technicians; licensure varies by state|

-|Experience||Each EMT level requires a minimum amount of experience|
+|Experience||Each EMT level requires a minimum of experience|

-|Key Skills||Problem-solving skills, excellent communication skills, physical strength; know how to use and maintain emergency medical tools and supplies; may work irregular hours, nights, and weekends|
+|Key Skills||Problem-solving and communication skills; physical strength; know how to use and maintain emergency medical tools and supplies; able to work irregular hours, nights, and weekends|